Explicit 34: Star Wars Holiday Special

 12:36

-The look of the Wookiees planet is that style of architecture
+is that style of architecture is in the prequels.

-and is in the prequels and that comes from Ralph McQuarrie as well.
+And it comes from Ralph McQuarrie as well.

 12:49

-So you've got that.
+So you got that.

 12:49

-Who is Ralph McQuarrie for?
+Who's Ralph McQuarrie for?

 12:51

-It was a big factor in getting Star Wars funded.
+He's a concept artist that was a big factor in getting Star Wars funded.

 12:55

-A lot of his designs end up in the films and a lot of his matte paintings as well.
+A lot of his designs end up in the films

 12:58

-And those first three films are his work.
+In those first three films are his work.

 13:01